-Paris Jackson Joining The Cast Of ‘Star; After Lee Daniels Meeting
+Paris Jackson Joining The Cast Of ‘Star’ After Lee Daniels Meeting

 A photo posted by Paris-Michael K. Jackson (@parisjackson) on

-At just 18-years old, Paris Jackson seems to be much older than her actual age.
+At just 18 years old, Paris Jackson seems to be much older than her actual age.
 Part of that might be from her upbringing, which has been described as partially sheltered but still in the spotlight.
 Many will recall that when Paris was little, Michael would shield her and her siblings from cameras and crowds by having them wear masks and face coverings.
 It wasn’t until after the King of Pop’s death that Paris Jackson’s face became instantly recognizable and the teen started to build her own fame.

 Fame doesn’t come without a price though and Paris Jackson has been very open about her struggles growing up.
 In an interview with Rolling Stone, Paris recalled the severe bouts of depression that she suffered after the death of Michael Jackson.
 She admitted that she turned to drugs and other forms of self-abuse including cutting when she was suffering the most.
 Though she no longer takes them, Paris discussed the psych meds she was prescribed and how she took the same exact prescriptions as Michael took for depression.